ccao-data/people/.gitlab/issue_templates/ds-onboarding.md

 [New Hire Orientation Slides](https://gitlab.com/ccao-data-science---modeling/ccao_ds_training/-/tree/master/Slides) See the section [Working Remotely at the CCAO](https://datascience.cookcountyassessor.com/wiki/handbook/handbook.md) in our data science handbook.
 The property assessment world involves a lot of real estate-specific jargon and vocabulary.
 A non-exhaustive list of commonly used vocabulary can be found in the [Sales Ratio Studies SOP](../sops/sales-ratio-studies.md#definitions).

+# Offboarding

+You will notice that you have been assigned an offboarding issue ticket.
+This should be completed at the end of your internship.

 ---